 - They should be original and unique.

-- Optimize your video by including relevant and well-written video titles and descriptions.
+- They should include relevant and well-written video titles and descriptions.

-- You should also include some information about your company or organization.
+- They should include some information about the company or organization.

-You could do that in each article, including their full name, a picture and a small bio.
+This can be done in each article, including their full name, a picture and a small bio.
 Another option would be to link the author page from the byline.
-In this author page, you should include that information, plus contact details like office number, address, email and social profiles, as well as a list of published articles.
+This author page should include that information, plus contact details such as office number, address, email, social profiles, as well as a list of published articles.

 This information has two objectives.
 First, it shows accountability and transparency.
-You are answering the question of who is responsible for this content.
-Second, you can demonstrate the expertise or authoritativeness of your writers.
-Don’t hesitate to include titles (like PhD), awards and any other distinctions in your authors’ biographical information.
+It answers the question of who is responsible for this content.
+Second, it demonstrates the expertise or authoritativeness of the writers.
+Don’t hesitate to include titles — such as PhD, awards and any other distinctions in the authors’ biographical information.